enlighter/fission-coe-python-autoformatter/README.md

 - For your help, a helper script named *"build-docker.sh"* is present in this repository.
 Just run it : `./build-docker.sh`
 - That should create a new docker image named *"fission-python-autoformatter:latest"* in your machine.

 The auto-formatter when run on your Python files will edit the files directly and properly format the code according to its standards.
-So it is recommended that you test and commit your code before running the auto-formatter on it.
-That way you can revert back to the code state before it was auto-formatted.
+So you may commit your code before running the auto-formatter on it.
+That way you can get a proper diff and can revert back to the code state before it was auto-formatted.
+Definitely test the code after running the auto-formatter.

 How to use this utility for auto-formatting code:
 - For your help, a automater script named *"run-autoformatter.sh"* is present in this repository.